I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 The next morning, I woke stiff and sore.
 Today’s plan was to take it easy and try to salvage anything of value from the ruins of my barn.
 I wasn’t looking forward to digging through the knee-deep ash and debris for any little treasures that may have survived.

 I slung the gun belt around my waist and glanced at the Spencer Carbine above the door.
 It tempted me, but I had my pistol, and I’d keep a careful watch as I worked.
 I decided to leave it.
-My new shotgun was freshly cleaned and oiled, laying on a small table between the door and bed with a box of shells.
+My new shotgun was freshly cleaned and oiled, laying on a small table beside the door with a box of shells.
 I left that gun as well.
 It was daylight and with the open fields around the ranch, I’d be able to see any strange beasts well before they reached me.

 Pulling the door open, I stepped out into the bright morning sun and arched my back as I stretched.